-The first Christian basilica was built on the site currently occupied by the adjoining church of St Elena.
-St Zeno consecrated this building between 362 and 380, but it soon became too small an a larger basilica was built.
-Remains of the first of these early churches can be seen under St Elena, of the second remains can be seen beneath the cloister.
+The first Christian basilica was built on the site currently occupied by the adjoining church of Sant'Elena.
+This first building was consecrated by St Zeno between 362 and 380, but it soon became too small and a larger basilica was built.
+Remains of the first of these early churches can be seen under St Elena, remains of the second can be seen beneath the cloister.
 This second building collapsed during the 7th century, possibly due to fire or earthquake, and the 8th-9th century (Carolingian) replacement was built on the site of the current church.
-This church was itself destroyed by an earthquake in 1117 and a new one soon built, at the instigation of Bishop Bernardo, which was finally reconsecrated by Urban III on September 13th 1187.
+This church was itself damaged by an earthquake in 1117 and a new one soon built, at the instigation of Bishop Bernardo, which was finally reconsecrated by Urban III on September 13th 1187.
 This church, the current building, was called Santa Maria Assunta and built further south than the previous churches, on the site of a church dedicated to Santa Maria Matricolare, of which no archaeological traces have been found.The interior was rebuilt in gothic style from 1444 into the 16th century when the aisle-divisions, side chapels and the choir screen were built.

 A nave and two aisles divided by tall columns of clusters of small columns in red Verona marble.
 This is a church with fewer side chapels than you'd think, because they're all big and each has lots of surrounding frescos conforming to a type representing monuments with statues.
 Also not the brightest church due to mostly small clerestory windows.
 The floor dates to 1880.

 The second chapel has late 14th century wall frescoes by Antonio Badile.